jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 (2) This section does not apply to an offender in respect of whom an order under section 86E(2)(b) or (4)(a) or 103(2A) is made.

 ### 105 Appeal against imposition of minimum period of imprisonment
-For the purposes of Part 13 of the Crimes Act 1961, an order under section 103 is a sentence.
+For the purposes of Part 6 of the Criminal Procedure Act 2011, an order under section 103 is a sentence.

 ### Subpart 4A — Offender levy and victims' services bank account